Louis VIII of France: King Louis VIII

 Louis succeeded his father on 14 July 1223; his coronation took place on 6 August of the same year in the cathedral at Reims.
-He gained the county of Toulouse after Amalric of Montfort ceded his claim in 1224.
-As King, he continued to seek revenge on the Angevins, seizing Poitou (in 1224) and Saintonge.
-While his campaign in 1226 captured numerous cities in Languedoc.
+Amalric of Montfort traded Louis his claim on the county of Toulouse in return for becoming constable of the kingdom.
+As King, he refused to renew the truce with England on 5 May 1224.
+Instead Louis attacked the possession of the Angevins, invading Gascony, seizing Poitou (in 1224), La Rochelle (August 1224), and Saintonge.
+To accomplish this task, he treated with Hugh X of Lusignan, promising him the city of Bordeaux if Gascony were conquered.
+By the end of summer 1224, Louis had conquered Limousin, Perigord, and Quercy.

+Louis's campaign in 1226 captured numerous cities in Languedoc.
+By 1226, Louis's lack of military support in Gascony had embittered Hugh X of Lusignan.

 Policy on Jews

 On 1 November 1223, Louis issued an ordinance that prohibited his officials from recording debts owed to Jews, thus reversing the policies set by his father Philip II Augustus.
 This removed any type of assistance for the Jews from the king or barons.
 Further, Christians would be required to repay only the principal of any loans owed to Jews.
-This caused a major impact on Jewish moneylenders and affected France so much that in 1225 Louis invited Lombard moneylenders to Paris.
+This principal would be paid to the king or other lords who had direct authority over the Jews.
+This caused such a major financial impact on Jewish moneylenders, that in 1225 Louis invited Lombard moneylenders to Paris.

 Albigensian crusade as King

 In 1223, Louis received a letter from Pope Honorius III, entreating him to move against the Albigensians.
 In early 1226, following the excommunication of Raymond VII of Toulouse at the Council of Bourges and the promise of a tenth of clerical incomes towards the next crusade, Louis took the cross, stating his intention to crusade against the Albigensians.

 In May 1226, Louis assembled his army at Bourges and moving quickly captured the towns of Béziers, Carcassonne, Beaucaire, and Marseille.
 However, Avignon resisted, refusing to open its gates to the French troops.
 Not wanting to storm the city, Louis settled in for a siege.
 A frontal assault that August was fiercely beaten back.
 On 9 September 1226, the town surrendered, agreeing to pay 6,000 marks, handing over hostages, and destroying its walls.
-However, Louis' army took heavy losses besieging Avignon.
+However, Louis's army took heavy losses besieging Avignon.
 Finally arriving at Toulouse in October 1226, it was apparent his army was too tired and too weak to attack.
 Louis chose to return to Paris with the plan to attack Raymond VII of Toulouse next season.